 This place is a paradise for outdoor enthusiasts and nature lovers.
 You can enjoy a range of the outdoor activities, from hiking and wildlife observation to sea kayaking and fishing.
 One is for sure – you won’t miss a thrill and you’ll have a wonderful time exploring the region of the Côte-Nord.

 Tadoussac Bay is the gateway to the Côte-Nord region and one of the most beautiful bays in the world.
-This bay is a popular tourist destination.
+This bay is a popular tourist destination and a stop along the Whale Route aka the Route des Baleines.
 It is located at the confluence of the Saguenay-Lac-Saint-Jean and Charlevoix.
 Once again, I wish we had more time in this area as while we visited the weather was not ideal conditions to see whales or much of the views we were hoping to see.

 We stayed for our next two nights at the Hotel Tadoussac.
 Hôtel Tadoussac is at the mouth of the Saguenay Fjord.
 For over 70 years, guests have come to experience the old-fashioned elegance and unique architecture of this famous landmark Québec hotel.
 The whole village of Tadoussac is so adorable with everything walking distance from the hotel.